 Types of uterus abnormalities

 Abnormalities of the uterus occur as a result of disrupted fusion of the müllerian ducts during development.
-Depending on the time the incomplete fusion occurs, the resultant clinical pictures have a range of severity:
+Based on the time period when the incomplete fusion occurs, the resultant clinical pictures have a range of severity:

 - Arcuate uterus: Least serious form where there is a concave contour towards the fundus.